Cfmcewan/Solo-Ruby-Project-Plant-Life/README.md

     I want a system that filters plants into different categories such as verigated or aromatic, So that I can easily find products in the app and help answer customer queries

-To run the app:
+To run the app use 'plant_life' folder

 In terminal:
 1.  createdb plant_life
-2.  psql -d plant_life -f db/plant_life.sql (in master file)
+2.  psql -d plant_life -f db/plant_life.sql
 3.  ruby db/seeds.rb
 4.  ruby controller.rb
 5.  in browser: http://localhost:4567